 All this talk of large, small, wide and narrow can be a little confusing, so just keep it simple and think in terms of depth of field:

-- A small f-number gives you a narrow depth of field – think portraits with a blurry background.
+- A small f-stop gives you a narrow depth of field – think portraits with a blurry background.

-- A large f-number gives you a wide depth of field – think landscapes where many elements are in focus.
+- A large f-stop gives you a wide depth of field – think landscapes where many elements are in focus.

 In order to learn about aperture and how it affects the look of your images, use your camera’s aperture-priority mode (A on Nikon, AV on Canon).
 In this mode, you select the aperture you want to use and your camera will set the shutter speed to achieve the proper exposure.
 When you change the aperture, your camera will compensate by adjusting the shutter speed.
 It may seem confusing at first, but when you get out there with your camera and start taking photos, you will understand how aperture and shutter speed are related.